Arabs: Wedding and marriage

-Arabic weddings have changed greatly in the past 100 years.
-Original traditional Arabic weddings are supposed to be very similar to modern-day Bedouin weddings and rural weddings, and they are in some cases unique from one region to another, even within the same country.
+Arabi weddings have changed greatly over the years.
+Original traditional Arab weddings have involved elements such as elaborate attire and traditional music, dance and ceremonies, and are in some cases unique from one region to another, even within the same country.
 The practice of marrying of relatives is a common feature of Arab culture.

-In the Arab world today between 40% and 50% of all marriages are consanguineous or between close family members, though these figures may vary among Arab nations.
+In the Arab world today, between 40% and 50% of all marriages are consanguineous or between close family members, though these figures may vary among Arab nations.
 In Egypt, around 40% of the population marry a cousin.
 A 1992 survey in Jordan found that 32% were married to a first cousin; a further 17.3% were married to more distant relatives.
 67% of marriages in Saudi Arabia are between close relatives as are 54% of all marriages in Kuwait, whereas 18% of all Lebanese were between blood relatives.
-Due to the actions of Muhammad and the Rightly Guided Caliphs, marriage between cousins is explicitly allowed in Islam and the Quran itself does not discourage or forbid the practice.
+Due to the actions of Muhammad and the Rashidun, marriage between cousins is explicitly allowed in Islam and the Quran itself does not discourage or forbid the practice.
 Nevertheless, opinions vary on whether the phenomenon should be seen as exclusively based on Islamic practices as a 1992 study among Arabs in Jordan did not show significant differences between Christian Arabs or Muslim Arabs when comparing the occurrence of consanguinity.

 Genetics

+Arabs are genetically diverse, arising from admixture with indigenous peoples of pre-Islamic Middle East and North Africa, following the Islamic expansion.
+Genetic ancestry components related to the Arabian Peninsula display an increasing frequency pattern from west to east over North Africa.
+A similar frequency pattern exist across northeastern Africa with decreasing genetic affinities to groups of the Arabian Peninsula along the Nile river valley across Sudan and South Sudan the more they go south.
+This genetic cline of admixture is dated to the time of Arab expansion and immigration to the Maghreb and northeast Africa.
+Genetic research has indicated that Palestinian Arabs and Jews share common genetic ancestry and are closely related.
+According to a 2016 study, indigenous Arabs from the Arabian Peninsula are direct descendants of the first Eurasian populations established by Out of Africa migrations.
+They are also very distant from contemporary Eurasians although there is signal of European admixture.

+Ancient DNA analysis has confirmed the genetic relationship between Natufians and other ancient and modern Middle Easterners and the broader West Eurasian meta-population (i.e. Europeans and South-Central Asians).
+A 2021 study found that some modern Arab groups, such as Saudi Arabians and Yemenis, derive most of their ancestry from local Natufian hunter-gatherers and have less Neolithic Anatolian ancestry than Levantines.
+The presence of Neolithic Iranian ancestry among modern Arabs can be attributed to migrations during the Bronze Age.
+The Natufian population displays also ancestral ties to Paleolithic Taforalt samples, the makers of the Epipaleolithic Iberomaurusian culture of the Maghreb.